apache/flink/docs/getting-started/projectsetup/scala_api_quickstart.md

 under the License.
 -->

+Flink projects can be built with a number of different build tools.
+In order to get started quickly, the community offer project templates for the following build tools:

+- [SBT](#sbt)
+- [Maven](#maven)

+These templates can help you to set up the project structure and to create initial build files.

 * This will be replaced by the TOC
 {:toc}

-## Build Tools

-Flink projects can be built with different build tools.
-In order to get started quickly, Flink provides project templates for the following build tools:

-- [SBT](#sbt)
-- [Maven](#maven)

-These templates help you to set up the project structure and to create the initial build files.

 ## SBT